MaxHalford/maxhalford.github.io/content/blog/morellet.md

 }
 ```

 My intention is to have some kind of `Cross` class and then do some sort of `for` loop.
-The details of the `for` loop are the most tricky part, we'll back to them further on.
+The details of the `for` loop are the most tricky part, we'll come back to them further on.
 Let's first implement the `Cross` class.
 I simply represented a cross as a stitch of 5 squares.
 My idea is that if I'm given the center of the cross then I guess the coordinates of the squares that it is composed of.
 The first thing to do is thus to define a `Square` class.
 We'll give it a `draw` method to display it on a `canvas`.
 The drawing procedure starts at the top-left of the square and makes it way around each corner in a clockwise manner.

 ```javascript
 class Square {